ntblab/neuropipe/subject-template/link/README.txt

 of this subject. archive and compress that data into a Gzipped TAR archive at *data/raw.tar.gz*

-*runorder.txt* should describe your ideal scanning protocol, if you customized it in the subject template. if your scanning protocol for this subject differed at all from the one in *runorder.txt*, change that file now to reflect the protocol you actually followed
+*run-order.txt* should describe your ideal scanning protocol, if you customized it in the subject template. if your scanning protocol for this subject differed at all from the one in *runorder.txt*, change that file now to reflect the protocol you actually followed